 - Around Town

-The study, authored by Dane Stangler, senior analyst with the Kauffman Foundation, was tabulated using U.S. Census Bureau data and the Business Dynamics Statistics (BDS) database.
+A study by the Ewing Marion Kauffman Foundation points to new companies in particular as being the key creators of new jobs.
+Fast-growing young companies account for 10 percent of new jobs, according to this study, authored by Dane Stangler, senior analyst with the Kauffman Foundation.
+Data was tabulated using U.S. Census Bureau data and the Business Dynamics Statistics (BDS) database.
 The report focused specifically on what it calls "gazelle" firms, those high-growth firms experiencing the most rapid expansion.
 It found that these companies account for a disproportionate share of job creation in any given year.

 According to the study,

 - The average U.S. firm creates about 2 to 3 jobs a year.
 By contrast, fast-growing young companies (those 3 to 5 years old) create about 27 jobs per year.